Bad Beef: Remembering Burger King’s Infamous “Where’s Herb?” Commercial

 Though Burger King never openly discussed it, plans were already underway to cast an actor as Herb for phase two of the campaign.
 After spending two months and $40 million on the ads, America would finally get to see the real thing.

 A trained stage performer, Jon Menick was plucked out of a pool of 75 actors to portray the character in ad spots that would debut with the January 1986 Super Bowl.
 Menick traveled to Wisconsin on Burger King’s dime to visit a cheese factory and “find” Herb’s essence.
 MTV agreed to let him be a guest VJ for a day.
 He earned a spot as guest timekeeper for WrestleMania 2.
-After months of going incognito, Herb would be everywhere.
+After months of going incognito, Herb was everywhere.

-When he debuted during Super Bowl XX, there was a collective sigh of disappointment.
+When he debuted during Super Bowl XX, however, there was a collective sigh of disappointment.
 Herb was a nerd who didn’t appear to possess many charming qualities.
 During a “press conference,” he admitted he tried a burger at Burger King and loved it.
-It wasn't exactly a startling plot twist.
+It wasn’t exactly a startling plot twist.
 Two months of pent-up curiosity resulted in a mass exodus of interest on the part of burger aficionados.

 Burger King leaned on bribery, offering a $5000 reward for anyone who spotted Menick-as-Herb during his nationwide tour.
 (Local franchisees could kick in more if they wanted: some witnesses scored $10,000.)
 But the chain suffered further criticism when a series of episodes involving underage winners undermined their generosity.
 To discourage kids from cutting class to brood in Burger Kings all day waiting for Herb to show, the company insisted on a minimum age of 16 for winners.